Python-Practice-Discord/python_package_template/docs/README.md

 To view all the available documentation for this project please see our [Documents Index](INDEX.md).
 This includes how to get started, our coding best practices, an explanation of all the files in this repo, and more.

+If you're just feeling a bit overwhelmed at the number of files in this repo, or you don't understand what anything does, read [this document](/docs/FILES_EXPLAINED.md) and it should clear it all up for you.
+If not, ask some questions over on discord.